 Enroll your child in a fun and safe afterschool program.

-Families will drop off and pick up all campers at the above location.
+Families will drop off and pick up all campers at the designated camp location.

 Camp fee is $75 per week or $450 for the entire summer.
 The fee covers the cost of daily breakfast, lunch, and snack; a camp shirt; weekly field trips; overnight camp trip; and weekly swimming.

 All students enrolled in our EDGE Afterschool program receive a discounted rate of $25 per week.

 Full and partial scholarship are available.
 Scholarships are limited; but we strive to ensure that ALL interested youth are able to attend EDGE Summer Camps.

 Our staff will be happy to talk with you if you have concerns or questions about camp fees.